shuaraque/SunRunr/README.md

 - [x] When an activity is sent to the server by the IoT device, the server should assign a default activity type based on the speed data.

-- [ ] When an activity is sent to the server by the IoT device, the server should use a third-party weather service to determine the temperature and humidity at the activity's location, which should be stored in the database for the activity.
+- [x] When an activity is sent to the server by the IoT device, the server should use a third-party weather service to determine the temperature and humidity at the activity's location, which should be stored in the database for the activity. --tentative

 - [x] You must use Node.js, Express, MongoDB, and JavaScript.